pluralsh/scaffolds/catalogs/devops/opentelemetry/README.md

 If you’d like to contribute or enhance this project, feel free to submit issues, improvements, or new features to the [Plural scaffolds repository](https://github.com/pluralsh/scaffolds).
 Contributions are always welcome!

-For more details on eBPF and the OpenTelemetry project, check out the [official OpenTelemetry documentation](https://opentelemetry.io/).
+For more details on the OpenTelemetry project, check out the [official OpenTelemetry documentation](https://opentelemetry.io/).